Disposition and appraisal

 Library and Archives Canada provides leadership in the Government of Canada (GC) IM community by working collaboratively with the central agencies, GC departments and others to develop standards, tools and best practices for IM.
-We also provide informed advice, guidance and services to our clients through a variety of means including our Contact Centre.
+We also provide informed advice, guidance and services to our clients through a variety of means including our Liaison Centre.

-Generic Valuation Tools (GVTs)
+- Generic Valuation Tools (GVTs)

-These documents help streamline the recordkeeping process of Government of Canada institutions by making recommendations about which information resources have business value with suggested retention periods for common administrative and operational functions.
+- These documents help streamline the recordkeeping process of Government of Canada institutions by making recommendations about which information resources have business value with suggested retention periods for common administrative and operational functions.

-Library and Archives Canada guidelines on information management and the transfer of archival records.
+- Library and Archives Canada guidelines on information management and the transfer of archival records.

-Retention Guidelines: see Generic Valuation Tools (GVTs)
+- Retention Guidelines: see Generic Valuation Tools (GVTs)

-Records and Information Life Cycle Management
+- Records and Information Life Cycle Management

-Governance and Recordkeeping Around the World -- newsletter
+- Governance and Recordkeeping Around the World -- newsletter

-This newsletter highlights issues pertaining to recordkeeping practices in the public and private sector by providing links to current news articles, websites, journals and conferences from sources around the world.
+- This newsletter highlights issues pertaining to recordkeeping practices in the public and private sector by providing links to current news articles, websites, journals and conferences from sources around the world.

 Telephone (toll free): 1-866-498-1148